Future Problem SolvingAdd to Favourites

 Future Problem Solving is an international educational program that focuses on the development of creative thinking skills, in particular problem identification and positive solutions to those problems.
 The aim of Future Problem Solving is to develop critical, creative and futuristic thinking skills.
 It challenges students to use their imagination and to design and promote positive solutions to some of the significant issues facing both the world of today, and the future.

 In Scenario Writing, students write a scenario of no more than 1500 words.
-A scenario is a short story which projects into the future, a possible set of circumstances which are a logical outcome of actions or events which might take place in the present.
-As the scenario evolves, students have regular meetings with the coach, in order to discuss their ideas and use of language for their developing characters and plot.
+A scenario is a short story which projects into the future, a possible set of circumstances which are a logical outcome of actions or events, which might take place in the present.
+A scenario will have a science-driven premise, a well-constructed narrative and a strong, empathetic protagonist who will drive the narrative forward.

-In Scenario Performance, students develop their scenario but it is presented as an oral storytelling, which is submitted in one take on a DVD.
-The story should be between 4-5 minutes in length and presented without the use of props or aids.
+In Scenario Performance, students also develop a scenario but it is presented as an oral storytelling, which is submitted in one take, on a DVD.
+The story should be between four to five minutes in length and presented without the use of props or aids.

-Students in Scenario Writing and Scenario Performance compete nationally each year, and first place winners represent Australia in June of the following year, at the International Future Problem Solving Conference in the USA.
+Students in Scenario Writing and Scenario Performance compete nationally each year, and first place winners are invited to represent Australia in June of the following year, at the International Future Problem Solving Conference in the USA.